PipeWire/wireplumber/docs/rst/daemon/configuration/components_and_profiles.rst

     A PipeWire module, which is also a shared library that can be loaded dynamically, but extends the functionality of the underlying *libpipewire* library.
-Loading PipeWire modules in the WirePlumber context can be useful to load custom protocol extensions or to offload some funcitonality from the PipeWire daemon.
+Loading PipeWire modules in the WirePlumber context can be useful to load custom protocol extensions or to offload some functionality from the PipeWire daemon.

   * **virtual**